openpathsampling/openpathsampling/code/python/PySRMSTIS/OpenMM based SR-MS-TIS.md

 - 1 state.
 Compute Commute Distance for all states and use this to define states of a specific level of stability.
 - 1 state.
 Compute Mean First Passage Time from Center to state x and use this to define states of a specific time distance to identify states.
 - 2+ states.
 Compute Multi-state Committor and use a percentile based way (no timescales are included anymore!)

+### Ideas for the storage system
+It turns out that the storage actually should only contain the opening and closing of the netCDF file.
+Write some Version settings, etc and provide functions to convert python objects into storable strings and back.
+All classes that want to be able to be saved should register with the storage and then the storage gets initialized and calls all functions in (the correct) order.
+E.g. Trajectory needs to know about Snapshots and load and save these, but not the other way round.

+We could say that the whole project has a storage with a filename.
+Then we tell all parts to register with the storage.
+Then we can either restore from or create a new netCDF file.
+The netCDF file also knows what parts have been saved.
+These could all be separate groups.
+This way we can also easily access only parts of it.

+Is this too complicated?